Lakers–Spurs rivalry: 2017–present

 The rivalry flared once more with the arrival of LeBron James and Anthony Davis to the Lakers and DeMar DeRozan to the Spurs, a former Raptors player that was swept by the Cleveland Cavaliers in the 2017–18 playoffs.
 James, as a member of the Cleveland Cavaliers and the Miami Heat, has met the Spurs in the NBA Finals on three occasions, losing in 2007 and 2014 and winning in 2013.
 In 2019–20 NBA season, the Spurs missed the playoffs for the first time in 23 years, while the Lakers clinched the Playoffs and won the title that season.
+In 2023, the Spurs drafted Victor Wembanyama first overall, eventually forming a young core around him.
+In 2024, they also acquired free agent Chris Paul, whose trade to the Lakers was vetoed by the late Commissioner David Stern in 2011.